Serial Connection DB9 to RJ45

 Accidentally using a crossover cable will cause a communication error!

 - Toolkit – Testing GRIDlink locally

-- Toolkit – Installing Latest Version on your PC
+- Toolkit – Installing Latest Version

 - Show DHCP Status – Toolkit

 - Set Ethernet Port to DHCP – Toolkit

 Many computers made today do not have serial ports but do have USB ports.
 USB to serial converters are readily available at any computer supply store but make sure that if the one you select is not plug & play that you load the driver software that may come with it.If you need to make up your own converter, one can be purchased also at any computer supply store.
 See Fig 1 for wiring diagram.
 This is the view from the back of the of the DB9 side.

 Carefully but firmly push the crimped female connector ends into the appropriate hole as shown here with a fine screw driver.
 If one or more of the crimped connectors are not pushed far enough down they may pop back out when you plug in the male side as shown in Fig. 1 below.
 This will cause a communication error!